Constipation is common in people with multiple sclerosis (MS). Discover ways to manage it, from dietary changes to over-the-counter products.

 - nuts, such as walnuts and almonds

 - vegetables, such as artichokes and broccoli

-Bulking agents, also known as fiber supplements, can increase your volume of stool.
-That can make it easier to pass the stool.
-They include:
+Bulking agents are sometimes referred to as fiber supplements.
+They can increase the volume of your stool, making it easier to pass the stool.

 - psyllium (Metamucil)

 To ensure the desired effect, make sure you read the directions for whatever bulking agent you try.
 You’ll often be instructed to take the supplement with at least one glass of water or another clear liquid.